beneshed/tropokta/README.md

 # tropokta
 Custom AWS Cloudformation Resource for Okta Users and Groups

+_CAUTION_

+* This is ALPHA and has only been testing on a developer instance of Okta and a test AWS account * _DO NOT USE IN PRODUCTION WITHOUT TESTING_

 Install
 ---
 To just use as a custom resource